 - It’s common for data brokers to repost information – This is an unfortunate reality that we see quite often and for a number of reasons.
 Two main reasons include:

 - How data brokers acquire personal data in the first place.
 Since data brokers are constantly scraping from so many different sources to fuel their databases, then they may inadvertently repost a record about you if your information crops up again on one of those sources.

-- There are additional privacy risks outside of just data brokers – Data brokers are certainly a prime source of privacy concerns, but it’s important to stay vigilant about other areas of your online presence.
+- There are additional privacy risks outside of just data brokers – Data brokers may pose some privacy concerns, but it’s important to stay vigilant about other areas of your online presence.
 We’ve already discussed the risk of data breaches — in line with this, you should be mindful of what accounts you have created over time.
 Every time you buy something on a website, download an app, or sign up for a newsletter or “free offering”, you are creating an account with your information.
 If you think back, it’s probably A LOT.
 We created a free tool that identifies old accounts that you’ve signed up for and helps you to delete them.
-This helios mitigate the risk if your information being involved in a future data breach.
+This helps mitigate the risk of your information being involved in a future data breach.
 Check it out here.